zitrosolrac/datajoint-tutorial/setting-up/get-database.rst

-If you want to get started trying out DataJoint as quickly as possible with minimal setup, sign up for `DataJoint.io <https://datajoint.io>`_ account to gain access to the free tutorial database server in addition to ready-to-play interactive Python playground environment based on JupyterHub.
+If you want to get started trying out DataJoint as quickly as possible with minimal setup, sign up for `DataJoint.io <https://datajoint.io>`_ account to gain access to the free tutorial database server in addition to ready-to-play interactive Python playground environment based on Jupyter.

 Follow these simple instructions to sign up for DataJoint.io account with the access to the tutorial database.